1. The History of the Davis Cup

 5. Who Has Qualified for the 2019 Davis Cup Finals?

-The Davis Cup was created in 1900 to provide a competitive format for Great Britain and the United States to pit their finest players head to head.
+The Davis Cup was created in 1900 to provide a competitive format for countries to pit their finest players head to head.
 The tournament is now a much more international affair, with 133 nations participating at various stages of the 2019 Davis Cup.
 This makes it the largest annual international team competition in sport.

 Who Has Won the Most Davis Cups?